dnguyen800/dnguyen800.github.io/_posts/2019-04-26-travel-preparations.md

 ### 6. Think about donating old clothing, toys, electronics

+Another way to donate and still travel lightly is to donate your clothing and electronics near the end of your trip.
+Tthe extra space saved in your luggage can be used for the souvenirs you will undoubtedly collect during your trip.

+For those returning home, some international airports have stations to donate loose change--a smart idea considering you're not likely to use that change any time soon.

-A friend I met travelling in Peru brought duffel bags of clothing, toys and games to donate to a nearby village.
-I thought this was such a kind gesture that I wish I thought about doing this ~/.
+A friend I met travelling in Peru brought duffel bags of clothing, toys and games to donate to a nearby village in the rainforest.
+I wasn't able to do this as I was on a long-term journey, but I'll definitely remember to do it the next time I'm travelling for a short international trip.

 ## Preparations one month before leaving